With approximately 250km between them, Amman to Petra is probably THE most well-trodden path in Jordan.

 Depending on your time scale, travel style and budget, there is something to suit everyone wanting to travel from Amman to Petra.
 Here are three easy ways, and they DON’T involve a camel!!

 From Rainbow Street, it takes about 20 minutes to get to South Station.
-When you arrive ask for the public bus to Petra.
+When you arrive at the station, ask for the public bus to Petra.
 It looks like a white minivan.

 The public buses in Jordan work as a collective style, so they will leave when they are full.
 Depending on the time of day, this can be a short or a long wait.
 The last public bus to Petra will leave by mid-afternoon, so ensure you are there in decent time.